terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_edgegateway.html.markdown

 ---
 layout: "vcd"
-page_title: "VMware Cloud Director: vcloud_nsxt_edgegateway"
+page_title: "Viettel IDC Cloud: vcloud_nsxt_edgegateway"
 sidebar_current: "docs-vcd-resource-nsxt-edge-gateway"
 description: |-
-  Provides a VMware Cloud Director NSX-T edge gateway.
+  Provides a Viettel IDC Cloud NSX-T edge gateway.
 This can be used to create, update, and delete NSX-T edge gateways connected to external networks.
 ---

 # vcd\_nsxt\_edgegateway

-Provides a VMware Cloud Director NSX-T Edge Gateway.
+Provides a Viettel IDC Cloud NSX-T Edge Gateway.
 This can be used to create, update, and delete NSX-T edge gateways connected to external networks.

 ~> **Note:** Only `System Administrator` can create an edge gateway.